curtisbarnard/leetcode-grind75-javascript/medium/implement-trie-208.md

 ### Initial Solution

 I believe this solution has a time complexity of O(n) for insert and search.
-Space complexity is O(n\*w) where w is the number of word in the Trie.
+Space complexity is O(n) for insertion and O(1) for search.

 ```javascript
 const Node = function (val, completeWord) {